ckaczor/Blog/content/blog/cpu-usage-status-window/index.md

 ---
 title: "CPU Usage Status Window"
 date: "2018-03-08"
-categories:
+tags:
-  - "code"
+  - "Code"
-  - "floating-status-window"
+  - "Floating Status Window"
 ---

 Now that I've written about my [FloatingStatusWindow](https://github.com/ckaczor/FloatingStatusWindow) library I can start to talk about the projects that use it.
 First up is the [ProcessCpuUsageStatusWindow](https://github.com/ckaczor/ProcessCpuUsageStatusWindow) project.